awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 us-west-2
 ```

-If the output is empty, then the setting is not explicitly set and uses the default value\.
+If the output is empty, the setting is not explicitly set and uses the default value\.

 ### Global Settings<a name="cli-configure-files-global"></a>

 *api\_versions*
-Some AWS services maintain multiple API versions to support backwards compatibility\.
+Some AWS services maintain multiple API versions to support backward compatibility\.
 By default, CLI commands use the latest available API version\.
 You can specify an API version to use for a profile by including the `api_versions` setting in the `config` file\.
 This is a "nested" setting that is followed by one or more indented lines that each identify one AWS service and the API version to use\.
-Refer to the documentation for each service to understand which API versions are available\.
+See the documentation for each service to understand which API versions are available\.
 The following example shows how to specify an API version for two AWS services\.
 These API versions are used only for commands that run under the profile that contains these settings\.

 ```